Sponsor MessageBecome a KQED sponsor

 Sponsored

-Barring passage of the measure — known as the Connect Bay Area Transit Initiative — some agencies are warning they could need to enact drastic service cuts as soon as next summer that would dramatically lengthen commute times, worsen air pollution and hamper the local economy.
+Barring passage of the proposed sales tax, some agencies are warning they could need to enact drastic service cuts as soon as next summer that would dramatically lengthen commute times, worsen air pollution and hamper the local economy.

-If passed, it would create a half-cent sales tax in Alameda, Contra Costa, San Mateo, and Santa Clara counties, and a one-cent sales tax in San Francisco County that is projected to generate just over $1 billion annually for local operators for a period of 14 years, after which the tax will expire.
+If passed, the measure would create a half-cent sales tax in Alameda, Contra Costa, San Mateo and Santa Clara counties, and a one-cent sales tax in San Francisco County for a period of 14 years, after which the tax will expire.

 That’s far too late for the main four agencies, which will hit their fiscal cliffs by early 2027 at the latest, triggering service cuts.